libp2p/specs/00-framework-01-maturity.md

 contributors to develop an interoperable implementation.

 There is at least ONE implementation conforming to the specification.
-That implementation serves as the Reference Implementation.
+That implementation serves as the _Reference Implementation_.

-The promotion from a `Working Draft` to a `Candidate Recommendation` is done via a *Pull Request* that is reviewed by the _Interest Group_, allowing a minimum of 10 working days to elapse to collect feedback from the libp2p community at large.
+The promotion from a `Working Draft` to a `Candidate Recommendation` is done via a *Pull Request* that is reviewed by the _Interest Group_, allowing 10 working days to elapse to collect feedback from the libp2p community at large.

+A `Candidate Recommendation` can be in either `Active` or `Deprecated` status.

-## Stage 3: Recommendation
+### Level 3: Recommendation

 There are at least TWO implementations conforming to the specification, with demonstrated cross-interoperability.
 This is the supreme stage in the lifecycle of a specification.

-The promotion from a `Candidate Recommendation` to a `Recommendation` is done via a *Pull Request* that is reviewed by the _Interest Group_, allowing a minimum of 10 working days to elapse to collect feedback from the libp2p community at large.
+The promotion from a `Candidate Recommendation` to a `Recommendation` is done via a *Pull Request* that is reviewed by the _Interest Group_, allowing 10 working days to elapse to collect feedback from the libp2p community at large.

+A `Recommendation` can be in either `Active` or `Deprecated` status.

+## Status

+### Active

+The specification is actively being worked on (`Working Draft`), or it is actively encouraged for adoption by implementers (`Candidate Recommendation`, `Recommendation`).

+This is the entry status for all `Initial Working Drafts`, and is the default status until some event triggers deprecation or termination.

-## Stage 4: Deprecated
+### Deprecated

-The specification is no longer applicable and the community actively discourages new implementations.
+The specification is no longer applicable and the community actively discourages new implementations from being built, unless requirements for backwards-compatibility are in force.

-Transition to this stage is usually the result of a new version of the specification reaching the `Candidate Recommendation` stage.
+Transition to this stage is usually triggered when a new version of a related specification superseding this one reaches the `Candidate Recommendation` stage.

-The transition from a `Candidate Recommendation` or a `Recommendation` stage to the `Deprecated` stage is performed via a *Pull Request* that is reviewed by the _Interest Group_, allowing a minimum of 5 working days to elapse to collect feedback from the libp2p community at large.
+The transition from the `Active` status to the `Deprecated` status is performed via a *Pull Request* that is reviewed by the _Interest Group_, allowing 5 working days to elapse to collect feedback from the libp2p community at large.

-## Stage 5: Abandoned Draft
+### Terminated

+A specification in `Working Draft` maturity level aged without ammassing consensus in a timely fashion, and it was therefore terminated by the procedure below.

-In order to motivate accountability, efficiency and order, a specification that stays in the `Working Draft` stage for over 4 months of its initial approval will automatically transition to the `Abandoned Draft` stage.
+Procedure for termination: In order to motivate accountability, efficiency and order, a specification that stays on the `Working Draft` maturity level for over 4 months of its initial approval will be transitioned to the `Terminated` status automatically.

-Extensions can be requested up to 2 times (making for a cumulative runway 12 months), and will only be granted by consensus if there's evidence of progress and continued author commitment.
+The author or _Interest Group_ can request extensions up to 2 times (making for a cumulative runway 12 months), and will be granted by consensus if there's evidence of progress and continued author commitment.
+We consider this an implicit checkpoint to resolve issues that prevent the specification from making progress.

 ---